s3683007/A2-G2/README.md

 1. Follow Login section, steps 1-3 as a prerequisite.
 2. To submit a new ticket enter 1 into the console to view staff menu.
 3. Enter your new problem discription
-4. Enter your problem severity (1 for high, 2 for medium and 3 for low).
+4. Enter your problem severity (1 for low, 2 for medium and 3 for high).

 #### View Staff Tickets
 1. Follow Login section, steps 1-3 as a prerequisite.